 “What are manuals?”

-“Uh, instruction books, written out to say how things work, sometimes with pictures.”
+“Uh, instruction books, written out to say how things work, or how to use them.”

 “Uh… I don’t know.
 I usually just read them.”